ActiveBrainAtlas/MouseBrainAtlas_dev/demo/README.md

 cd demo
 ```

-- The config has been tested on Linux Ubuntu 16.04.
+- The demos have been tested on a machine with Intel Xeon CPU W5580@3.20GHz (16 cores), 128GB RAM and a Nvidia Titan X GPU, running Linux Ubuntu 16.04.
 - The default `requirements.txt` assumes CUDA version of 9.0.
 If your CUDA version (check using `nvcc -v` or `cat /usr/local/cuda/version.txt`) is 9.1, replace `mxnet-cu90` with `mxnet-cu91` in `requirements.txt`.
 If your machine does not have a GPU, replace `mxnet-cu90` with `mxnet`.
 Refer to [official mxnet page](https://mxnet.incubator.apache.org/install/index.html?platform=Linux&language=Python&processor=CPU) for available pips.

 ## Preprocess